Demo · Build · Transform · Enjoy

 An odd nook was transformed into a cozy media built-in with storage.

-We enlarged the opening to the kitchen.
+We enlarged the entryway to the kitchen.

 This 100-year-old radiator was retired and replaced with a wall-hanging towel warming rack.